Uranium2/Predimmo/README.md

 # Predimmo - Annual project ESGI 4IABD

-This proejct is a school project for ESGI (Paris).
+This project is a school project for ESGI (Paris).

 The aim of this project, is to build an IA/BIG data solution.
 Here we made a website that will report prediction on real estate.